-There are many types of power inverters on the market today.
-OutsideSupply.com is currently recommending Pure or True sine wave inverters for most applications.
+There are many types of 12 volt power inverters on the market today.
+OutsideSupply.com is currently recommending Pure or True sine wave 12 volt power inverters for most applications.
 This is because power inverter prices have fallen.
-With the lower price of true sine wave inverters, a good high quality sine wave inverter will be better for your electronics and also will most likely last longer since they are often a higher quality than their cheaper modified sine wave cousins.
+With the lower price of true sine wave inverters, a good high quality sine wave inverter will be better for your electronics.
+The inverter will most likely last longer since they are often a higher quality than their cheaper modified sine wave cousins.

 What is a pure or true sine wave inverter?